 Finns enjoy both religious and secular celebrations.
 Christmas in Finland is focused on the family.
-"Peaceful Christmas" is a common greeting, and celebrations may include remembrance of deceased family members, honored with candles lit at their graves.
+"Peaceful Christmas" is a common greeting, and celebrations may include the remembrance of deceased family members, honored with candles lit at their graves.

 The more raucous holiday celebrations occur when the weather is warmer, at May Day and Midsummer.
 Still, the Finnish will celebrate almost anything.
 Finland is, after all, the home of the wife-carrying contest.